Retail Distribution Order Fulfillment: What is Fulfillment in business?

 If you do have the resources to have dedicated employees and infrastructure for order fulfillment, you often aren’t operating at the same scale as a 3PL company.
 Your warehouses may be in unfavorable locations that add delivery time onto your orders, or you could be using a basic fulfillment solution that doesn’t truly meet your needs.

 It can’t be overstated how important the customer experience is to your business.
 A poor customer experience means that your shoppers end up being one-and-done, with no repeat customers or referrals coming in.
+That's one way of going out of business.

 Creating kits: Some products sell better as part of a kit, and the 3PL provider can make that happen with custom packaging and kitting ideas.

-Sending out retail displays: If you’re distributing your products to retail storefronts, you may need an eye-catching retail display to go right along with it.
+Sending out retail displays: If you’re distributing your products to retail storefronts, you may need to use an eye-catching retail display to go right along with it.
 The order fulfillment center can put these together and send them along with the store shipments, so everything is in place.

 Preparing and fulfilling promotions: If you have large sales throughout the year to your B2C audience, you want to be prepared with extra shipping support.
 A common high-volume need concerns free samples, which get the attention of plenty of consumers.